venturadan/startup/notes.md

 23. HTML structure doesn't even (any more) need to worry about placement/location, just the elements/pieces, which can just appear linearly for now
 24. Talk about what markup is and what we are doing with it

+# Week 4
+1. Don't be late---I can't penalize you enough to reflect how much you are penalizing yourself by getting behind (especially Spr/Su)
+2. CSS is just a bunch of rules that select an HTML element and apply declarations to it
+	1. Browser introduces some defaulty rules; some CSS devs immediately wipe all those (how?) for better control
+	2. look at element/styles in browser dev tools
+4. Three ways to style (cascading preference order, highest to lowest)
+	1. inline style attribute in HTML (using CSS declaration)---kind of lame/old/coupled/clunky
+	2. put the rule separately in HTML
+	3. put rules in an external file---best/modular approach
+5. That's all there is to it---simple to learn; lifetime to master---it's subtle
+6. Bootstrap is a CSS framework we are using???
+7. `command /` comments out a highlighted block in Code
+8. Some styling notes
+	1. `font-size 3em` means 3x the width of the m in the parent font (size)
+	2. 3rem is relative to the document, instead of the parent font
+	3. start/end instead of left/right for language agnostic placment
+9. Box model---In HTML, everything is boxes:content, padding, border, margin---make sure you are on the right element, and look at elements/style box view
+10. you can tweak everything in browser debugger
+11. Get to know all the CSS stuff
+12. HTML is content/semantic "structure", but not location/relation structure
+13. learn more about fonts and animation (we went way too fast)
+14. what is the `display` style thing that we skipped?
+15. native app and responsive design are different
+17. not my job to know all the HTML/CSS/etc.  My job is to give mental models, work flow, how to debug/problem solve, find answers, etc.
+18. `<meta name="viewport"/>` tells device to not guess scaling
+	1. Lots of stuff we do is because of legacy problems (like when pages weren't written well for a device) that still haven't gone away yet
+19. Froggy?
+20. bootstrap framework
+21. CDN content delivery network

 ## Instruction question/notes
 1. AWS
 	what is TLD (for click server)?